Skip to content

 How Bryn Mawr compares across our verified dataset

-Bryn Mawr is in a recognizable cluster (61 schools share this category).
+Bryn Mawr is in the small minority (32 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page